stevenc-stb/spdx-3-model/serialization/rdf.md

 SPDX data can be serialized in RDF.
 This can be saved in a variety of formats, like XML, JSON-LD, Turtle, etc.

+IRIs for SPDX 3 are versioned based on the major and minor version numbers of the SPDX specification.
+The patch (third-level) version number is omitted because there are no changes to the data model between patch versions.

 1. The namespace for SPDX vX.Y.Z is `https://spdx.org/rdf/X.Y/terms`